Police capture man wanted in 4 killings after week on run - News Break

 Police in Myrtle Beach also charged Terry with domestic violence after he hurt Simpson’s hand and broke her phone in a March 31 argument, according to a police report.

 Simpson's mother, who said she spoke with her after her arrest, said Terry was physically and mentally abusive and her daughter was scared of him but also loved him and thought he would change.
-The couple was together in Missouri, where she was charged as an accessory after the fact in the York killing.

-"I pray that he is caught.
-And I pray that he comes out alive so he can face justice.
-And I pray Adrienne is cooperating with law enforcement.
-Which I know she will serve serious time for her part in it.
-But she don't need to take the fall for all of it," Carol DeWitt told WBTV-TV in Charlotte, North Carolina.
+The couple was together in Missouri and investigators are retracing their route as they traveled there from South Carolina to see if any other crimes were committed.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.